mjec/docker-socket-authorizer/README.md

 ### Decisions to  be made

 - [ ] Extensible input, maybe?
 So like, easier to define new inputs, maybe even with some kind of plugin
-- [ ] Should introspection be only through an endpoint?
-Could curl instead of `introspect`
 - [ ] What do I call this thing?
 Is it really docker-specific enough to have this name? (no) Maybe opa-nginx or something?
 - [ ] Should this be a pass-through proxy instead of an authorization agent?
 I think no, though that would give us the body of every request
 - [ ] Should rDNS be configurable?
 I mean, it should definitely be disable-able, but should you be able to set servers or other resolver options?
 Timeouts?